DUST

 ‘Willing participants’ only, of course — so that’s reassuring.
 Meanwhile, add this term to your techno-paranoid glossary: ‘Transparent Shadowing’.

-And one wonders, not entirely facetiously — no, not facetiously at all — if among the brain disorders that neuralnanorobotics could cure would be freedom of thought.
+And one wonders, not entirely facetiously — no, not facetiously at all — if among the brain disorders that neuralnanorobotics could cure would be independent thought.

 Condition 401: Thoughtcrime.